Council tax empty property premium

-From April 2025 an additional amount of council tax (a premium) will be charged when a property has been unoccupied and unfurnished for one year or more.
+From April 2025 an additional amount of council tax (a premium) has been charged when a property has been unoccupied and unfurnished for one year or more.

 Premium charges